 Located in the Western Pacific Ocean, Palau is home to 21,000 spread across 250 islands.
 With tropical warm weather all year round with heavy rainfall throughout a number of months, its economy relies a lot on tourism.
 Crystal clear blue waters and colourful reefs surround the forest filled islands.
 If you are seeking a holiday with a bit of adventure and away from your IT consulting job, then this is the place for you.
 Swim in a lake home to hundreds of thousands of stingless jellyfish, swim with the dolphins off Koror, go for a hike on Babeldaob, visit the aquarium, or go and visit WWII shipwrecks and artifacts.
 There is some amazing holiday accommodation you can stay at as well.
 Your options are endless.

-The Marshall Islands are a part of Micronesia and is arguably one of the most intriguing places to travel around the world.
+The Marshall Islands are a part of Micronesia and is arguably one of the most intriguing places to travel around the world without the struggles of a city life with mass amounts of bubble and slab cranes for hire crowding the skyline.
 The immaculate islands and their beautiful coral reefs provide individuals with numerous of outdoor and water activities .
 Enoko Island is one of the most popular Islands and is common for people to do a full or half day tour to.
 The Jaluit Atoll, Bikini Atoll, and Laura Beach are also quite popular destinations.

 Albania is known as one of Europe’s poorest countries and is not well known, unlike its highly popular neighboring countries such as Italy, Croatia, and Greece.
 With 362km of coastline, Albania is one of the top competitors in Europe for being home to the most beautiful beaches.
 Enjoy sun-baking on the beaches and always having the amazing view of crystal blue waters.
 You can also do a full day tour, or an over night one, in your own group to the ice cold waters of the underwater spring called Blue Eye which is a beautiful sapphire colour.
 The pristine views are a never ending picture that you could have as display furniture in your home.